CASE + Wiki

 (+) Pros

-• Advanced text editing and formatting features
+• Advanced text editing and formatting features.

-• Supports collective ownership and collaboration
+• Supports collective ownership and collaboration:

-• Easily accessible to anybody with permission
+• Easily accessible to anyone with permission.

-• Easy to learn, simple to use
+• Easy to learn and simple to use.

-• Sharing is straightforward
+• Sharing is straightforward.

-• Includes versioning and changelog
+• Includes versioning and a change log.

-• Access management - possible to restrict access to certain parts
+• Access management—possible to restrict access to certain parts.

-• Global searching feature
+• Global search functionality.

-• Flexible documentation structure
+• Flexible documentation structure.

 (-) Cons

-• Updating diagrams
+• Updating diagrams:

 Hybrid Approach